Yellow Anaconda Care Sheet

 Yellow Anaconda (Eunectes Notaeus)

 The anaconda may be one of the most prolific snakes in the world, but it’s the green anaconda (Eunectes murinus) that did in Owen Wilson in "Anaconda," not the yellow.
 Also known as the Paraguayan anaconda, it’s found along the drainage of the Paraguay River and its tributaries in Bolivia, Paraguay, western Brazil, and northern Argentina.
 Although absolutely lovely and docile when worked with properly, this snake is not for beginners.
+This sheet overviews husbandry, including some reptile supplies, in regards to the Yellow Anaconda (Eunectes Notaeus).

 The yellow anaconda is a very large snake for expert reptile keepers only.